masonj5002/sample_loadable_cache/README.md

+This is a example of a loadable cache created by Prof. Bruce McKenzie (CPSC-351-04, CSUF).

+I will add the Random Replacement cache function, in addition other caching methods.

 ## Example of **cache policies** and **dynamically loading a library**

 `cache.h` is a wrapper around a cache policy.
 The policy is loaded by `main()` from the `.so` file listed on the command line.
 If no `.so` is listed, no cache is present.